pooya-dehghan/gin-overview/README.md

-# gin-overview

-# What I Learned :
+# ✅ What I Learned

+## 📁 `tree.go` and Routing Structure

-## learned about tree.go file and how a method like put and post are getting structured in gin project as a tree data structure
+Learned how methods like `PUT` and `POST` are structured internally using a **tree data structure** 🌲.

+## ⚙️ Core Simplicity

-## it is a plain and mostly unstrucred project in which gets its core power from http lib of golang
+Gin is a **plain and mostly unstructured** project that derives its core power from Go’s built-in `net/http` library.

-## it has a lot of features like 1.custom logs , 2.template rendering , 3.html rendering 4.custom middlwares etc.
+## 🌟 Feature Highlights

+Gin offers several handy features:

+- 📝 Custom Logging
+- 🖼️ Template Rendering
+- 🌐 HTML Rendering
+- 🧩 Custom Middlewares

+---

-# What to do next ?
+# 🔜 What to Do Next

-## read how to do middleware in gin.
+- [ ] Read how to do middleware in Gin

-## find out how middlewares were implemented in gin
+- [ ] Find out how middlewares were implemented in Gin

-## read about goroutines in gin
+- [ ] Read about goroutines in Gin

-## find out how concurrency was implemented in gin framework
+- [ ] Understand how concurrency is implemented in the Gin framework